bungle/awesome-resty/README.md

 #### Routing Libraries

 * [lua-resty-route](https://github.com/bungle/lua-resty-route) — A URL routing library for OpenResty supporting multiple route matchers, middleware, and HTTP and WebSockets handlers to mention a few of its features
 * [router.lua](https://github.com/APItools/router.lua) — A barebones router for Lua, it matches URLs and executes Lua functions
 * [lua-resty-r3](https://github.com/toritori0318/lua-resty-r3) — [libr3](https://github.com/c9s/r3) OpenResty implementation, libr3 is a high-performance path dispatching library.
 It compiles your route paths into a prefix tree (trie).
 By using the constructed prefix trie in the start-up time, you may dispatch your routes with efficiency
+* [lua-resty-libr3](https://github.com/iresty/lua-resty-libr3) — High-performance path dispatching library base on [libr3](https://github.com/c9s/r3) for OpenResty

 #### Request Argments Parsers